“sheer understated brilliance”

-Performing his first solo gigs in over five years, he soon found this new style made for a compelling live experience – drawing audiences in with his intricate, open-tuned, guitar work and his unadorned lyrics; breaking the spell only to reveal a self-effacing sense of humour and openness about his influences and life between songs.
+Performing his first solo gigs in over five years, he soon found this new style made for a compelling live experience – drawing audiences in with his intricate, open-tuned, guitar work and his unadorned lyrics.

-Having played at Glastonbury Festival, Boardmasters, Green Man, and Acoustica in previous years with various musical projects, Ben set about securing gigs for his new solo material in March 2016, playing across Devon and the South West (including a support for Ruarri Joseph), as well as venturing out to Liverpool and Cardiff; building an audience and selling out the initial 100 home-made 2016 E.P.s, causing him to extend the run to 150.
+Having played at Glastonbury Festival, Boardmasters, Green Man, and Acoustica in previous years with various musical projects, Ben set about securing gigs for his new solo material in March 2016, playing across Devon and the South West (including a support for Ruarri Joseph), as well as venturing out to Liverpool and Cardiff.
+He recorded an E.P. at home that captured five live performances, two of which, ‘Valentine’ and ‘Sunken Treasure’ received airplay on BBC Radio.

 In November 2016 Ben spent two days in a remote church hall with his good friend Peter Collis from The Diamond Family Archive/Map Recordings recording an eight track album.
 Maintaining the ethos behind his 2016 E.P., the album is built on complete performances, guitar and vocals captured together to show Ben’s newest material in an honest, direct light.
 With the subtle addition of keyboards, guitar loops, drones, percussion and electric guitar, it is an evolution of Ben’s sound that still maintains his commitment to ‘real’ sounding recordings.

-Once again the album is released in a DIY manner, with Ben mixing the recordings, designing the artwork, and producing the final product himself at the kitchen table and it is available now from www.benmorganbrown.bandcamp.com
+Released in a DIY manner, Ben has mixed the recordings, designed the artwork, and produced the final product himself at the kitchen table and it is available now from www.benmorganbrown.bandcamp.com